austinpendleton/se_project_aroundtheus/README.md

 This project was made by Austin Pendleton, a student with Practicum's Software Engineer Program.
 This project was made following a design on Figma using HTML and CSS techniques.

-What made this project unique from our previous projects was we were tasked with making this page correctly display on popular screen sizes.
+What made this project unique from our previous projects was we were tasked with making this page correctly display on popular screen sizes and not ha some functionality!

 **Figma**